-What is Doenjang?
+🤷 What is Doenjang?

 Doenjang is a traditional Korean fermented soybean paste that holds a prominent place in Korean cuisine.
 It’s a thick, rich, and savory condiment with a deep umami flavor, often compared to miso but distinct in taste.
 Doenjang is widely used in Korean dishes to add depth and complexity, serving as a base for soups, stews, and sauces, and it plays a crucial role in enhancing the overall flavor profile of many traditional Korean recipes.

-How to make Doenjang
+🫙 How to Store Doenjang

-How to Use Doenjang
+🧑🍳 How to Use Doenjang

 Doenjang Jjigae (Soybean Paste Stew): The most iconic use of doenjang is in making Doenjang Jjigae.
 Create a hearty stew by combining doenjang with water or broth, adding tofu, vegetables, and sometimes meat or seafood.
 Simmer until the flavors meld, resulting in a rich and satisfying dish.

-Marinades: Utilize doenjang as a key ingredient in marinades for meats such as beef, pork, or chicken.
-Combine it with garlic, dark soy sauce, sesame oil, and a touch of sugar to create a flavorful marinade, imparting a uniquely Korean taste to grilled or stir-fried dishes.
+Marinades: Utilize doenjang as a key ingredient in recipes for beef, sauces for pork chops, or spicy chicken sauce recipes.
+Combine it with garlic, dark soy sauce, sesame oil, and a touch of sugar.
+You can use some dark soy sauce substitutes if you don’t have any around.

 Bibimbap Sauce: Enhance the sauce for bibimbap by incorporating doenjang along with gochujang (Korean red chili paste), sesame oil, and a hint of sugar.
 This flavorful combination adds complexity to the classic Korean mixed rice dish.